Expanding the High-z Supernova Frontier: "Wide-Area" JWST Discoveries from the First Two Years of COSMOS-Web: Candidate Discovery

 \subsection{Image reduction and alignment}

 All NIRCam observations were processed using the \textit{JWST} Calibration Pipeline \citep{Bushouse2023}, with additional modifications aimed at enhancing image quality and astrometric accuracy.
 We provide a brief summary here; a detailed account of the data reduction and mosaic creation is provided in \citet{Franco25}.
-The raw NIRCam exposures were sourced from the Mikulski Archive for Space Telescopes (MAST)\footnote{https://mast.stsci.edu/} and processed using pipeline version 1.14.0, incorporating custom improvements, some inspired by \citet{Bagley2023}.
+All raw NIRCam exposures used in this paper can be found in the Mikulski Archive for Space Telescopes (MAST)\footnote{\href{https://mast.stsci.edu/}{https://mast.stsci.edu/}} : \dataset[https://doi.org/10.17909/n7kq-ef83]{https://doi.org/10.17909/n7kq-ef83}.
+The raw NIRCam exposures were processed using pipeline version 1.14.0, incorporating custom improvements, some inspired by \citet{Bagley2023}.
 These refinements included suppression of $1/f$ noise, background subtraction, removal of artifacts such as wisps, and detection and masking of defective pixels.
 Calibration was carried out using the Calibration Reference Data System (CRDS) pmap-1223, corresponding to the NIRCam instrument configuration imap-0285.
 The final science mosaics for both COSMOS and PRIMER were generated separately with stage 3 of the JWST pipeline at resolutions of $0\farcs03$ per pixel for both short- (SW) and long-wavelength (LW) filters, ensuring optimal spatial detail, and also at the native $0\farcs06$ per pixel for accurate photometric measurements in the LW filters.

 Astrometric alignment was performed using the JWST/HST Alignment Tool (JHAT; \citealt{Rest2023}), which registers the individual exposure NIRCam images (i.e., CALs) to a reference catalog constructed from pre-existing HST/ACS F814W mosaics \citep{Koekemoer2007}.
-The astrometry was tied to Gaia Early Data Release 3 (EDR3; \citealt{gaia21}), yielding a median absolute positional offset of less than $5$ mas and a median absolute deviation (MAD) below $12$ mas across all filters.
+The astrometry was tied to Gaia Early Data Release 3 (EDR3; \citealt{gaia21}), yielding a median absolute positional offset of less than $0\farcs005$ and a median absolute deviation (MAD) below $0\farcs012$ across all filters.